NICO BRAAS MEMORIAL COLLECTION

 Sukhoi Su-6(2A/M-42)

 11/30/2009.
 The design of this armored ground-attack aircraft, authorized as Aircraft 81 (also called OBSh, experimental armoured attacker) was started in late 1941.
 It made first flight early 1942, designated Su-6, soon followed by an almost identical second machine called A, or Su-6(A).
-Power plant was a 2,000 hp Shvetsov M-71 (ASh-71) eighteen-cylinder twin-row air-cooled radial engine.
+Power plant was a 2,000 hp Shvetsov M-71 (ASh-71) eighteen-cylinder two-row air-cooled radial engine.

 Armament consisted of two 0.9 in (23 mm) VYa-23 machine guns, retaining four 0.787 in (20 mm) ShKAS machine guns further outboard.
 Internal bay for up to 882 lb (400 kg) bombs, while under the wing ten 3.23 in (82 mm) RS-82 (Reaktivnyi Snaryad, reaction missiles) or ten 5.2 in (132 mm) RS-132 missiles could be carried.
 Despite excellent performance the aircraft was not taken into production.